The buying process. General Information

 The second step is to hire a Lawyer to protect your interests and to explain you the process that has just began.
 All foreign Embassies advice their citizens to hire legal help, not only to verify that they are not being deceived, but also to have a friendly contact to get in touch each time you have a doubt.
 There is no other way to be able to invest your money with confidence and at the same time enjoy the purchase.

-Once you have identified a property which you wish to buy, you may be asked to leave a deposit, typically a 10% of the final price to reserve the property, when signing a Reservation Agreement.
+Once you have identified the property which you wish to buy, you may be asked to leave a deposit, typically a 10% of the final price to reserve the property, when signing a Reservation Agreement.

 It is also important that this contract is checked by your lawyer to make sure that all your rights and the vendor’s obligations are incorporated into it.
 Often what is missing from a contract is more important than what is included.

 Your lawyer will check that the vendor is the true owner of the property, carry out a Land Registry search, ensure that the property has no debts or encumbrances (such as an un-paid mortgage) and that the building is legally registered.
 Many different charges and debts incurred by the previous owner can be registered against the property and it is your lawyer’s job to ensure that there will be no unpleasant surprises.

 If you are buying in joint names you should consider whether you would have sufficient funds to complete the purchase if either of you died between exchange of contracts and completion.
 It is advisable to have sufficient life insurance cover in place following your commitment to purchase the property.
 Right now all the Banks offer a good range of insurances, and if you hire with them the insurances, they lower their fees on other services.

-The relevant taxes (VAT if a new property or Transfer Tax if a re-sale property) is paid at the Notary’s when you become the owner
+The relevant taxes (VAT if a new property or Transfer Tax if a re-sale property) is paid at the Notary’s when you become the owner.

-Although not a legal requirement we would always recommend that you should have a Spanish Will for your assets in Spain.
+Although is not a legal requirement I would always recommend that you should have a Spanish Will for your assets in Spain.
 Spanish inheritance law is complex and is different from English law.